abestwyc/portR/README.md

 It is worth mentioning that portR have passed the `R CMD Check` with 0 errors, 0 warnings and 0 notes, I believe that you can install it directly on CRAN soon.

+## Warning

+Before using portR, please check the variable names in your data, your variable names cannot be the same as the parameter name!!!
+If the variable name is the same as parameter name, the result may be wrong or unpredictable.

+The reason why this warning exists is that portR is written almost entirely using `data.table`, which contains a lot of non-standard operations.
+And the non-standard operations will have unpredictable side effects on the lexical scope and environment.

 ## Usage

 ```{r, message = FALSE}